The Right to Statutory Sick Pay

 - you’re not getting the right amount of SSP

 You can ask them for a reason.
-If this doesn’t sort the problem, contact the HM Revenue and Customs (HMRC) employees’ enquiry line.
+If this doesn’t sort the problem, give us a call or contact the HM Revenue and Customs (HMRC) employees’ enquiry line.